 A local, regional, national or international outbreak of a contagious disease, including the COVID-19 coronavirus, Middle East Respiratory Syndrome, Severe Acute Respiratory Syndrome, H1N1 influenza virus, avian flu or any other similar illness, could interrupt supplies and other services from third parties upon which the Company relies (including contract manufacturers, marketing and transportation and logistics providers), decrease demand for our products, decrease the general willingness of the general population to travel, cause staff shortages, reduce customer traffic, and increase government regulation, all of which may materially and negatively impact the business, financial condition and results of operations of the Company.
-In particular, if the current outbreak of the COVID-19 coronavirus continues or increases in severity, the Company could experience difficulty in executing it strategic plans and the marketing, sales, production, logistics and distribution of its products could be severely disrupted.
-These events could materially and adversely affect the Company's business and could have a material adverse effect on the Company and its financial results
+These events could materially and adversely affect the Company's business and could have a material adverse effect on the Company and its financial results.